risingwavelabs/risingwave-docs/versioned_docs/version-1.1/sql/udf/udf-python.md

 ## 5. Use your functions in RisingWave

-After you have declared your UDFs in RisingWave, you can use them in SQL queries just like any built-in functions.
+Once the UDFs are created in RisingWave, you can use them in SQL queries just like any built-in functions.

 #### Example